CastilloLuis/swift-nba-app/README.md

 # NBA App

 ## Description
-I decided to learn swift in my free time, so I went through the Apple Docs and started coding, interacting with different APIs, building layouts with Swift UI and the hottest topic: Integrating dynamic Island and Widgets.
+I decided to learn swift in my free time, so I went through the Apple Docs and started coding, interacting with different APIs, web views, building layouts with Swift UI and the hottest topic: Integrating dynamic Island and Widgets.

 Hours Spent: ~20h in total